fleetdm/fleet/articles/configuring-maintenance-windows-in-fleet.md

 2. On the top left dropdown, select a team if needed.
 3. On the top right, click **Manage automations** → **Calendar events**.
 4. On the top left corner of the newly opened modal, click **Enable**.
-5. Paste the webhook you have in the box named: **Resolution webhook URL**
+5. Paste the webhook URL you have in the box named: **Resolution webhook URL**
 6. Select one or more desired policies (click the checkbox next to it)

 Video: [Setting a webhook for failing policies in Fleet](https://www.youtube.com/watch?v=evMB6zC8jso).
 (3m)